MattZackey/Atari-Reinforcement-Learning/README.md

 ### Experience Replay

 To improve training stability, Deep Q-learning uses an experience replay buffer.
-The agent stores its experiences in a buffer, which consists of tuples of the form $\{s, a, r, s′\}$.
+The agent stores its experiences in a buffer, which consists of tuples of the form $(s, a, r, s′)$.
 During training a random batch is sampled from the replay buffer, and the parameters of the Q-network are updated.
 By selecting random samples from our replay buffer, we break the correlation between consecutive samples, stabilizing training.

 ### Fixed Q-targets